SolidLabResearch/Challenges/how-to-manage-issues.md

   You find an example [here](https://github.com/maartyman/solidBenchAggregatorDemo).
 - If the output of a challenge is a graphical user interface, such as a Web app or desktop app, then you have to provide a screencast of a flow demonstrating the acceptance criteria.
+  The screencast needs to have audio explaining what is happening.

 ### Completed scenarios and challenges
 Every scenario and challenge that you consider completed